Halfbyte-Media/shorts-track-skipper/README.md

 - Icons live under `icons/`; `create-icons.js` can be used with Node + `canvas` if you ever need to regenerate them.
 - No build step is required; the extension ships as plain HTML/CSS/JS.
 Linting/formatting is currently manual.

+## Testing
+- `npm run test:unit` runs the Selenium + Mocha UI harnesses for the popup and options pages.
+- `npm run test:playwright` runs a real Chromium session against YouTube Shorts to verify the block button flow, option toggles, and skip counter updates.
+The first time you run it, install the browsers with `npx playwright install chromium`.
+- `npm test` executes both suites sequentially.

 ## Resetting the Extension
 If you run into corrupt storage or simply want a fresh start, open the options page and use **Reset All Data**.
 This clears blocked tracks, skip counts, and every toggle back to defaults.